 If you've been waiting more than a couple of months for a Social Security decision, you should check the status of your claim.
 You can call your local Social Security office to speak to a disability claims representative to check on the status.
 A claims rep can usually provide a general update on your case, as to where it is in the process, but will not be able to give you much detail on when a decision will be handed down or whether there are any obstacles holding it up.

 You can also check the status of your disability case online if you have a "My Social Security" account.
-(Go to https://secure.ssa.gov/apps6z/IAPS/applicationStatus; you'll need the confirmation/number password given to you by the Social Security Administration).
+(Go to https://secure.ssa.gov/RIL/SiView.do.
+You'll need the confirmation/number password given to you by the Social Security Administration).

-Here are some better ways to check the status of your case, depending on what stage your application is at.
+Here are some other ways to check the status of your case, depending on what stage your application is at.

 For cases pending at the initial claim level (after you filed the application) and the reconsideration level (after you filed a first-level appeal), it is often more productive for you to speak directly with the disability examiner who is evaluating your claim.
 Your disability examiner works at a state agency called Disability Determination Services (DDS), not the actual Social Security Administration (SSA).
 Disability examiners are typically easy to reach by phone, and you can obtain the telephone number for your local DDS from your local Social Security office.
 There is at least one DDS office in each state; find your state article for a list of the DDS offices in all states.